-The second part of this TOE includes the associated firmware and software required for operation and cryptographic support.
+The second part of this TOE includes the associated firmware and software.

 The documents as described in Section 2.2.4 and listed in Table 1 are supplied for user guidance.
 In the following description, the term "manufacturer" stands for Infineon Technologies, the manufacturer of the TOE.
 The Smartcard Embedded Software or user software is not part of the TOE.